 Flat Roof Maintenance

-Maintaining a flat roof requires extra vigilance due to the minimal slope and potential for water pooling.
-Be on the lookout for low spots, clogged drains, or damaged membranes.
+Maintaining a flat roof requires extra vigilance due to its minimal slope and potential for water pooling.
+Look for low spots, clogged drains, or damaged membranes.
 Pay close attention to areas around roof penetrations like pipes or vents, as these are common leak points.
+Otherwise, you might be forced to spend the money to replace your flat roof.

 Gable